-Through this financing arrangement, known as vendor take back or a seller’s note, the buyer agrees to pay back the funds over time, with interest.
+Through this financing arrangement, known as vendor take back or a seller’s note, the buyer agrees to pay back the fund over time, with interest.
 The buyer realizes lower risk, better terms and a greater commitment of the seller to ensure his or her success.
 It’s a good option for the seller as well.

-Compared to current returns on most other investments, the five to six per cent interest sellers can get from lending funds to the buyer is attractive and reasonable, based on a secure investment.
+Compared to current returns on most other investments, the five to six per cent interest sellers can get from lending fund to the buyer is attractive and reasonable, based on a secure investment.
 While a failed business has questionable value to a bank, a seller could run the business if they had to take it back and their business brokers could resell the business for more than the loan outstanding.
 To offset the risk, seller-provided financing usually translates to a higher purchase price.